MatthewReid854/reliability/docs/How does Least Squares Estimation work.rst

 If you have right censored data, the only thing that will change will be the plotting positions.
 If you use different software to find the parameters of the line of best fit, the results may differ slightly.
-This is because finding the line of best fit involves an optimizer and different optimizers work differently.
+This is because there are several different algorithms to find the line of best fit, some of which use an optimizer and some of which do not.
 The RRX and RRY difference (discussed below) will also cause discrepancies in the results if each of the software packages you are using do not use the same approach.

 RRX and RRY